 Note that just like in all other tempo-free (adjusted for team pace and minutes played) NBA stats, the “0.44” multiplier estimates all free throws which take up possessions.
 As you know, technical free throws and ‘and 1’s do not take up possessions.
 If one player checks in the court and drills a 3P shot and doesn’t play for the rest of the game, then his TS% would reach a maximum, 150%.

-Let’s look at some examples to better understand TS%, True Shooting Percentage:
+Let’s look at some real-life examples to better understand TS%, True Shooting Percentage:

-• Rudy Gobert: The Utah Jazz’s powerful big primarily scores on close-range jumpers and dunks.
-He does not make many three-point attempts and is not a good free-throw shooter.
-His True Shooting Percentage, on the other hand, stays high due to his strong field goal percentage and limited free-throw attempts.
-Gobert posted a True Shooting Percentage of 68.4% in the 2020-2021 season, demonstrating his proficiency around the rim.
+- Alperen Sengun: The Rockets’ powerful big talen primarily scores on close-range jumpers and dunks.
+He also attempts three-point shots and is an average free-throw shooter.
+His True Shooting Percentage, on the other hand, stays high due to his strong field goal percentage and above the league average free-throw attempts.
+Sengun has been posting a True Shooting Percentage of 54% in the 2024-2025 season, demonstrating his all-around skills all over the court.